 The skills developed through the study of law are of general application and will prove useful in a range of other subjects and future careers.
 The syllabus aims to:

 - Encourage students to become critical thinkers, assessing and evaluating the material presented;

 - Enable students to develop the skills to present logical and coherent arguments using a range of supporting material and case law;

 - Develop problem solving skills through the application of legal rules; and

-- Prepare students for the challenges of the external AS and A2 examinations.
+- Prepare students for the challenges of the external A-level examinations.

 Accommodation and Resources

 Law is based in the Sixth Form centre.
 Students have lessons in classrooms with interactive whiteboards which encourage a variety of teaching methods including PowerPoint presentations, use of internet resources and illustration through contemporary news stories and debates.